By Don Nicholas • 11/23/2015

-While Eat This, Not That does have its own blog now (fully owned and operated by Zinczenko), at the time, while he was still at Men’s Health, was smart enough to leverage his Men’s Health audience to cross promote this particular book, which appeals to the same audience.
+While Eat This, Not That has its own site now (fully owned and operated by Zinczenko’s company Galvanized), at the time, while he was still at Men’s Health, was smart enough to leverage his Men’s Health audience to cross promote this particular book, which appeals to the same audience.

 Idea for Blog Post 10.
 Book Review

 Consider it a service to your readers when you write book reviews.
 Some publishers choose to review their own books while others review those of experts in their niche.
 You can help them decide whether or not to invest their money in a book and whether or not to waste their precious time reading it.

 Kathleen Cubley, Managing Editor of Knitting Daily, was so smart about this review that she let the author, Shirley Paden, pretty much review the book herself.
 The article starts with a brief introduction of Paden and the book and then it’s all Paden from there on out.
 Talk about easy.
 The best part?
 The book is sold in the Knitting Daily store.

 Look at this last example and re-imagine it into a series of questions and answers.

 Events aren’t just person-to-person, they’re also online.
 There are plenty of free webinars online that you can sign up for and start taking notes.
 In the B2B world this is often easier to do than in the B2C world because the B2B realm is tossing webinars at you left and right to sell a product.
 In the B2C world you can still find them, the task just might be a little harder.
 In any case, you know your industry and whether you have free events at your fingertips.
 If you do, it’s easy to listen in for an hour or so and create a quick take-away post of everything you learned in the webinar that you can pass along.